microsoft/pxt-microbit/docs/reference/control/event-timestamp.md

-# Event Timestamp
+# event Timestamp

-Get the timestamp of the last event executed on the bus
+Get the timestamp of the last event executed on the bus.

 ```sig
 control.eventTimestamp();